protux/blog/protux-blog/content/posts/trees-in-relational-db.md

 There are multiple approaches, but most have the problem, that building the tree is super slow or need a lot of loops.
 So it would be great to have some sort of order where we need to loop over all the branches and leaves only once.
 That would be efficient enough for this usecase.

 ## The solution
-Let's say we have a category with a category name and each category can have one parent:
+Let's say we have a category with a name and each category can have one parent:
 ```python
 class Category:
     name: str